damirm/dotfiles/README.md

     - [ ] different font size for macbook and thinkpad (14 vs 16)
     - [ ] firefox policy.json
     - [ ] firefox custom shortcuts
+    - [ ] should I migrate some dnf packages to homebrew for fedora?

 - all
+    - [ ] install ubuntu multipass for both macos and fedora
     - [ ] alacritty terminal shell program does not work (env.shell works, but it's bad practice)
     - [ ] different nvim colorscheme in tmux (tmux is actually good, but without tmux is bad)
     - [ ] check differences between mise, aqua, vfox